aminrj/aminrj.github.io/_posts/2024-11-09-architecting-scalable-microservices-and-event-systems.md

-In this article, we explore how combining Kafka and Kubernetes support architecting for scale by integrating event streaming with microservices to produce robust, scalable event-driven architectures without burning piles of cash in required engineering effort.
+In this article, we explore how combining Kafka and Kubernetes support architecting for scale by integrating event streaming with microservices to produce scalable event-driven architectures without burning piles of cash in required engineering effort.

 > A step-by-step guide to deploy both tools as well as setting-up basic